SAISD Band Member of the Week

 It’s time to announce this week’s SAISD Band Member of the Week.

-Along with being a senior clarinetist, Mariah is one of the Drum Majors for the Lake View Chieftain Band.
-She has also made the honor band consistently throughout her high school career.
-Mariah has an excellent attitude and is always asking in what way she can help.
+Central High School Mighty Bobcat Band Director, Jason Jones, says, “Hannah is an outstanding leader, thoughtful and extremely hardworking.
+She is the perfect example for all those wanting to be drum majors in the future.”

-“Did I really work that hard to be able, to get into this position?
-I see everyone else working hard and it makes you think, am I working that hard?
-Am I putting as much effort in as they are too?
-It just to know that I’m in this spot right now, it’s like I guess I did work hard and I’m pretty proud of myself right now too,” Mariah Martinez said.
+“I so excited to continue to pursue it even if I don’t necessarily go to college for that.
+I’m just glad music is such a big part of my life,” Hannah Richardson said.

-Congratulations Mariah on winning this week’s SAISD Band Member of the Week.
+Congratulations Hannah on winning this week’s SAISD Band Member of the Week.